Licensing Guides

 Table of Contents

-5. What Is the Mean Salary for a Plumber in California?
+What Are the Reciprocity Requirements for a Plumbing License in California?

-If you’re considering taking this career path, you’ll need to understand the licensing regulations and how to navigate the terrain.
-According to the U.S. Bureau of Labor and Statistics, there are 482,700 plumbers nationwide and California employs 42,480 of them, the most of any state in the nation.
-The national number is projected to grow 2 percent from 2022 to 2032 adding more than 10,000 of these skilled workers to the ranks.
-In California, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than six times that at 13% for Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor Statistics , there are 504,500 plumbers nationwide, and California employs 45,460 of them.
+The national number is projected to grow 5% from 2024 to 2034, adding 44,000 plumbers to the ranks across the country.
+In California, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is higher at 8% for plumbers, pipefitters, and steamfitters.

-Contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals.
-In fact, 93% of firms in the United States and 85% of firms in California had unfilled hourly craft positions, according to the Associated General Contractors of America, 2022 AGC-Autodesk Workforce Survey.
-So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.
+Contractors struggle to find skilled tradesmen like plumbers, electricians, and HVACR or mechanical professionals while the demand for them continues to grow.
+According to the Associated General Contractors of America, “Construction employment in California in July 2025 totaled 895,800, a decrease of 18,200 (-2.0%) from July 2024 and a decrease of 14,400 or -2% from February 2020.”
+So, if you get the training you need, you should have a variety of jobs to choose from when you’re ready.

 Plumbing License Requirements for Plumbers in California

-To legally perform plumbing work on projects valuing more than $500 in labor and materials in the state of California, you must be a licensed contractor.
+To legally perform plumbing work on projects valuing more than $500 in labor and materials in the state of California, you must be a licensed plumber.
 However, California does not require you to have a license to begin working and learning as long as you are directly supervised by a registered contractor.
-The state does not license at the apprentice or journeyman level.
+The state does not offer an apprentice plumber or journeyman level license.

-The California Contractors State License Board issues the licenses.
+The California Contractors State License Board (CSLB) issues the licenses.

 What are the different types of plumbers licenses in California?